-Over his notable career, Elio’s extensive knowledge of Azure and Microsoft 365 development, and Visual Studio Code extensions development has recognized him as a Microsoft MVP eight times, twice as a GitHub Star, a Google Developer Experts member, and a SharePoint/Microsoft 365 Top 25 Influencer four times.
+Over his notable career, Elio’s extensive knowledge of Azure, Microsoft 365 development, and Visual Studio Code extensions development has recognized him as a Microsoft MVP nine times, twice as a GitHub Star, a Google Developer Experts member, and a SharePoint/Microsoft 365 Top 25 Influencer four times.

 In mid-2021, Elio, a passionate cyclist, was involved in a serious cycling accident.
 In line with his inherently resilient nature, he attempted to cycle home after the accident but instead, he had to be taken to the hospital by ambulance.
 Doctors informed him that he had a broken vertebra, provided him with a lumbar corset, and put him on bed rest for the next six weeks.
 Over this time, he drew on his global community for support and documented the experience on his blog.